Robert Coles (golfer)

-Robert Coles (born 2 September 1972) is an English professional golfer who currently plays on the European Tour.
+Robert Anthony Coles (born 2 September 1972) is an English professional golfer who formerly played on the European Tour.

+Career

 Coles was born in Hornchurch, England.
 He turned professional in 1994.

 Coles has won three times on the Challenge Tour, once at the 2003 BA-CA Golf Open (Austrian Open) and twice in 2009, at the Moroccan Classic by Banque Populaire and the Challenge of Ireland.
 The Austrian Open at the time was a Challenge Tour event, but has since become a European Tour event.
 He has finished on the top 100 on the European Tour Order of Merit three times, in 2004, 2005 and 2011.
 He lost his card in 2006 and returned to the Challenge Tour.
 He returned to the European Tour in 2010.
 He has amassed over one million euros in career earnings.
 In February 2011, Coles finished runner-up at the Avantha Masters to Shiv Chawrasia.
 The pair were tied going into the par-five 18th, however Coles made bogey allowing Chawrasia to take the tournament with a par.

+In May 2024, Coles won the Senior PGA Professional Championship at Moor Park, Hertfordshire in a play-off with David Higgins and Stephen Fenn, after finishing with a three round total of −5 (73-65-70=208).